Create an agent with Copilot Studio

 What's the expense limit for a hotel stay?

-12. Close the Test your copilot pane.
+12. Close the Test your agent pane.

-Manage topics in your copilot
+Manage topics in your agent

 You can use topics to provide explicit responses to triggers, such as common questions or requests that you expect your users to enter.